 Pillow hygiene requires all pillows be covered with pillow protectors with zipper closures.
 Pillow protectors are an effective barrier against dirt, drool, and spills, and they are cheaper and easier to launder than pillows.
 If possible, pillow protectors should be removed and laundered with pillowcases.
 Pillow protectors must be laundered when there are visible stains or noticeable odors on the pillow protectors.
 If stains cannot be removed with laundering, the pillow protectors should be replaced.
 Be certain all zippers are closed prior to laundering pillow protectors and launder them with other pillow protectors or similar items.

 Machine wash in cold or warm water with mild detergent.
 Tumble dry low to medium heat.
 Do not use fabric softener during the wash cycle or dryer sheets while drying.
-The fabric softener will damage and/or remove the waterproof coating that is on the surface of the pad.
+The fabric softener will damage the surface of the pad.

 Dry clean or machine wash in warm water.
 Do not bleach.
 Tumble dry.